jensendarren/machine-learning-with-python/README.md

 * 0 = your line does not fit at all (so bad!)
 * 1 = your line fits perfectly (so very good!)

+### Polynomial Regression

+Allows for fitting a curved line to a set of observations.
+So essentially the Linear Regression is actually the first order or first degree polynomial (since the power of X in the equation `y = mx + b` is 1).

+Second order polynomial function: `y = ax^2 + bx + c`

+Third order polynomial function: `y = ax^3 + bx^2 + cx + d`

+And so on with higher orders producing more complex curves.

+#### Beware of Overfitting

+Don't apply more degrees than you really need to fit your data with a polynomial.
+Try to visualize your fit.
+Also use calculate r-squared value and see if that indicates a good fit or not.

+There are techniques called train/test that can detect overfitting that will be covered later.